reidmit/omelet/README.md

         @span.post-date posted on {date}
         @a[href={url}] read more...

-    ## some markup, including a for-loop over 'posts'
+    ## some markup, including a for loop over 'posts'

     @html
       @head